AckerlyXu/heima/articles/best-practices-monitoring.md

 Many applications make use of libraries and frameworks to perform common tasks such as accessing a data store or communicating over a network.
 These frameworks might be configurable to provide their own trace messages and raw diagnostic information, such as transaction rates and data transmission successes and failures.

+> [!NOTE]
-> [AZURE.NOTE] Many modern frameworks automatically publish performance and trace events.
+> Many modern frameworks automatically publish performance and trace events.
 Capturing this information is simply a matter of providing a means to retrieve and store it where it can be processed and analyzed.

 The operating system where the application is running can be a source of low-level system-wide information, such as performance counters that indicate I/O rates, memory utilization, and CPU usage.
 Operating system errors (such as the failure to open a file correctly) might also be reported.